 Descriptions of Extension efforts to improve knowledge & practices related to organic agriculture.

-- Organic Foods — The Facts
+- All About Organic Foods Factsheet

 Explains how to identify organic food at the grocery and how producers earn this designation.

 Presentation slides give a comprehensive and moderately detailed summary of growing plants organically.